danpetry/text-edit-blocks/README.txt

 These modules are created in a factory function but never deleted, which leaks memory.

-A better implementation might be a linked list of smart pointers to modules.
-The linked list could represent the topology of the chain.
-The use of smart pointers could ensure that the modules are deallocated at the end of the program.
+Improvements might be:
+  - Use std::unique_ptr's to point to the modules, so they automatically get deleted at the end of the program
+  - Have a vector of input connections in each module.
+Each connection is represented by an index of an input module.
+Since you can access each module by index (because they're stored in a vector), getting each input is an O(1) operation.